macuriels/portfolio/content/project/international-sanctions-network/index.md

 ## Wildcards

-Lastly, some nodes are not influential nor are clustered according to geographical region but are central to the network.
+Lastly, there are some nodes are not influential nor are clustered according to geographical region but are central in the network.

 Under network science, these are close to the gravitational centers, so they can be considered influential by extension.